 If you want to do Chinese medicine safely on yourself, then you have 2 options.
 Either go to acupuncture school for 4 years, or learn Medical Qigong.

 Medical Qigong doesn’t involve diagnoses or prescriptions, but it’s still strong “medicine”.
 It’s an amazing way for people to participate in their own healing.

 If you are seeing a licensed acupuncturist, and you’ve been prescribed some Chinese herbal medicine — great!
 Absolutely take it!
 Chinese herbs work wonderfully alongside Qigong.

 If not, if you just picked up some Chinese herbs at the health food store, then I’ll tell you the same thing I’ve told dozens of students in the same situation:

 Stop it!
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.